JamesMenetrey/LatexCompendium/README.md

 Welcome to the LaTeX Compendium !

 This repository is a collection of the most common uses of LaTeX.
-It contains references, boilerplates and examples.
+It contains references and tons of examples.

 The main purpose of this repository is to provide user-friendly references of the features of LaTeX.
 Feel free to contribute!